Downtown Indianapolis: Location and boundaries

 When Indianapolis was founded in 1820, the new capital city was planned to occupy an area of 1 sqmi near the confluence of Fall Creek and the White River, close to the geographic center of Marion County.
 The plat included eastern and western "anchors": the Indiana Statehouse (west), and the Indianapolis City Market and Marion County Courthouse (site of today's City-County Building), respectively.
 As the population increased and the city matured, the original plat continued to densify, developing into the region's central business district.

 The city's historical core and contemporary central business district is sometimes referred to as the Mile Square.
 However, the downtown Indianapolis "neighborhood area" defines a broader geography of about 7 mi2, incorporating the area bounded by 16th Street and Interstate 65 (north), Interstate 70 (south), Interstate 65/70 (east), and the White River (west).
 Downtown is generally bisected into four quadrants, divided by Meridian Street (north to south) and Washington Street (east to west).

 Pogue's Run, a small creek, was channeled into a tunnel beneath downtown in the 1910s.
 It enters a culvert near New York and Dickson streets east of downtown, emptying into the White River near Kentucky and McCarty streets on downtown's southwest side.

 Neighborhoods and districts

 Downtown Indianapolis contains 34 extant apartment buildings that are listed on the National Register of Historic Places in the Apartments and Flats of Downtown Indianapolis Thematic Resources.

-Entries in italics denote designated cultural districts.
+Officially designated cultural districts are identified with a "†" symbol: